 A comprehensive and highly useful military model for analyzing and addressing problems that does well in non-military settings as well.
+From medicine to business to non-profit work, DOTMLPF-P covers all aspects of common difficulties.

 My staff and I were meeting at the end of a long day.
 As representatives of the regional headquarters they had been working with their counterparts at our subordinate medical facilities on an important project with a tight suspense, and they had met resistance.
 One exasperated lady at a hospital said, “Tell your boss that we have full time jobs already!”
 Another one said, “This regional initiative just isn’t my top priority right now”, and one of my staff said “Sir, there just aren’t enough hours in the day.”
 Everyone who has worked long in leadership and management has heard these complaints time and again.